ColinKennedy/tree-sitter-usd/README.md

 - Add customlayerData unittests

+- Check if I can make "asset_path" consistent in attribute assigment and "arc_path" in metadata_assignment
+- Consider allowing asset_path to replace arc_path if both are an option (give asset_path a higher precedence)
+- Check if I can remove attribute_type.
+Because it can probably just be $.identifier
 - Try removing some of the prec.left commands to see what is really needed
+- Wondering if I should add fields for the left / right side of the timeSamples stuff

 - Make sure that the type of { string foo = "asdfasdf" } and attributes is queriable Add a "Complex everything" test, with everything at once